 An important thing to bear in mind here is that while link clicks are critical, you also need to pay attention to the bounce rate on your site.
 A high bounce rate signifies that you are failing to capture your audience’s interest.

-On the flip side, high clicks rate paired with a lower bounce rate show that your landing page is working its magic, helping you increase your sales.
+On the flip side, a high click rate paired with a lower bounce rate shows that your landing page is working its magic, helping you increase your sales.
 If your likes, shares, clicks, and comments are a gloomy picture, consider using a tool such as Content Studio to share social content consistently.

 Your audience calling you either directly (@contentstudio) or indirectly (Contentstudio) is referred to as brand mentions.
 About 96% of the people who talk about companies on social media don’t even follow the business’s profile.
 Therefore, tracking mentions is fundamental for observing the social ripples your brand is making.